jdhelget/DMIT1508-Notes/sql-continued.md

 UPDATE		InventoryItems
 	SET		ItemDescription = '-missing-'
 	WHERE	ItemDescription IS NULL

+-- Also Note:	We might be asked to put a default value for the column --				that will become required.
+In this case, let's use a default --				value of '-no description-'
+ALTER TABLE InventoryItems
+	ADD CONSTRAINT DF_InventoryItems_Description
+		DEFAULT '-no description-' FOR ItemDescription
 GO
+-- Here's some sample data where ItemDescription is not entered and the default value comes into play INSERT INTO InventoryItems(ItemNumber, CurrentSalePrice, InStockCount, ReorderLevel)
+	VALUES	('B-95R', 45.95, 8, 5),
+			('GR47D', 92.45, 3, 3)
+GO

 -- Now we can change the ItemDescription to be required (NOT NULL) ALTER TABLE InventoryItems
 	ALTER COLUMN ItemDescription varchar(50) NOT NULL
+GO

+-- Let's enter a bit more information in our database INSERT INTO InventoryItems(ItemNumber, ItemDescription, CurrentSalePrice, InStockCount, ReorderLevel)
+	VALUES ('BL-92', '92mm Bolt', 3.95, 18, 6)

+-- Let's see the data in the inventory table
+SELECT ItemNumber, ItemDescription, CurrentSalePrice FROM InventoryItems
 GO

 -- E) Add indexes to the customer's First and Last Name columns as well to the Item's Description column.